ksascomm/ksas-lab-faculty-intranet/README.md

 - Install [node.js](https://nodejs.org).
 - Using the command line, navigate to your theme directory
 - Run npm install
-- Run gulp to confirm everything is working

 ### Watching for Changes
 ```bash